RABBITyyyan/parity-mvc-intro/README.md

 ## Deliverables

 Using an MVC framework, build a simple registration model for students to register for courses at a college.
 Students should be able to use an online form to register themselves, and see a list of available courses to them.
 The deliverables should include a SQL database and associated tables (at the very least a table for students and a table for classes), and all the MVC code to successfully deploy the project.

+When you have completed the project, please send a pull request.

+## Repository format

+Pick your own repository format (directories/folders, SQL tables)

+## Rubric

+We will score your project on the following criteria:

+1. Organization
+2. Readability